5 Killed In Plane Crash Heading To Louisiana State University Football Playoff Game

 Several of the victims worked for or were connected to a family-owned Lafayette tech company, Global Data Systems, including the pilot, the Advocate reported.

-Three people on the ground not affiliated with the plane were transported to the hospital for injuries, Benoit said.
+Three people on the ground were transported to the hospital for injuries, Benoit said.

 A GoFundMe page has been set up for Danielle Truxillo Britt, who is suffering from severe burns.
 According to the fundraising page, her vehicle flipped and caught fire during the airplane crash.